Rockybilly/BLG458E-2019-2020-Spring-Final-Tests/part2/README.md

-# This tests assume the cards inserted are drawn in a First in First out manner.
+# These tests assume the cards inserted are drawn, in a First in First out manner.